MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/3_AzureAI/AIFoundry/demos/9_Content_Filtering.md

 >   - Bicep templates

 > [!IMPORTANT]
-> By default, user's, any organizational data that flows through those agents is not shared publicly and is not used to train other models.
+> By default, data that flows through those agents is not shared publicly and is not used to train other models.
+Clikc here to read more about [Microsoft Privacy Statement](https://www.microsoft.com/en-us/privacy/privacystatement)

 <!-- START BADGE -->
 <div align="center">